mohamed-sallam/awb-android-prototype/doc/README.en.md

 *Read this in other languages: [العربية](../README.md), [English](README.en.md).*

+> **Warning**
+>
-<b>WARNING: THIS IS A BETA VERSION, THEREFORE YOU MAY ENCOUNTER BUGS.
-IF YOU DO, OPEN AN ISSUE VIA OUR GITHUB REPOSITORY.</b>
+>THIS IS A BETA VERSION, THEREFORE YOU MAY ENCOUNTER BUGS.
+IF YOU DO, OPEN AN ISSUE VIA OUR GITHUB REPOSITORY.

 ## Screenshots